Sigmapitech/area-techno-tester/security_audit.md

    [source](https://capacitorjs.com/docs/guides/security#:~:text=This%20is%20especially%20important%20for,for%20oAuth2%20in%20Capacitor%20apps)

 3. **Redirect URI Validation**
-   Only allow exact, trusted redirect URIs—no wildcards—to prevent open redirects and token leakage.
+   Only allow exact, trusted redirect URIs (no wildcards) to prevent open redirects and token leakage.

 4. **Session & Token Storage Security**
    * **Cookies (Web):** Set `HttpOnly`, `Secure`, and `SameSite=Lax` (or stricter) to reduce CSRF and hijacking risk.